justynroberts/InstanaMetricsCLI/Readme.md

 Add a query to refine your search criteria

-## Sample

-## Sample Cost Calculator

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

-## Export a file

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

 # Getting started

 You will need to make two modifications to the `instanaquery.py` to get started :-